-The Financial Aid Office is open from 8:30 a.m.-6 p.m., Monday-Thursday; and from 8:30 a.m.-4:30 p.m., on Friday.
+The Financial Aid Office is open from 8:30 a.m.-6 p.m., Monday, Tuesday and Thursday, 8:30 a.m.-7 p.m. on Wednesday, and 8:30 a.m.-4:30 p.m. on Friday.
 The staff is available to answer any financial aid questions.

 A student at Holyoke Community College may apply for financial aid through a variety of grant programs, as well as for a Federal Direct Stafford Loan and a federally funded work-study job.
-Financial aid may help not only with the direct expense of tuition, fees, and books, but also with other expenses, such as lunches, transportation, child care, and room and board.
-High-need students eligible for resident tuition rates may receive more than enough grant aid to cover the cost of tuition, fees, and books, particularly if they qualify for state-funded programs and apply relatively early.
-If a student does not qualify for enough grant aid to cover direct costs, educational loans are offered to cover the shortfall.
-A student who needs additional help with out-of-pocket expenses may want to request additional loan funds or a parttime work-study job.
-Loans of more than \$3,000 toward outof-pocket expenses may require extensive loan counseling.
+Financial aid may help not only with the direct expense of tuition, fees, and books, but also with other expenses, such as meals, transportation, child care, and room and board.
+High-need students eligible for resident tuition rates may receive more than enough grant aid to cover the cost of tuition, fees, and books, particularly if they qualify for state-funded programs and apply by the established priority deadline.
+If a student does not qualify for enough grant aid to cover direct costs, educational loans are offered to cover the short-fall.
+A student who needs additional help with out-of-pocket expenses may want to request additional loan funds or a part-time work-study job.

-The HCC Foundation, Inc. offers more than 80 scholarships.
+The HCC Foundation, Inc. offers more than 80 scholar-ships.
 Scholarship applications are available from February 1 through the middle of March online at www. hccscholarships.org.
 For more information, visit the Foundation office (DON 170) or call (413) 552-2182.